Progenetix - GeoLocation

 description: >-

 The optional name of the city the point location maps to.
-It should be
+While this

-considered secondary to the location values in interpreting the geographic
+secondary to the `geometry` values in interpreting the geographic location.

 country: